The False Rhetoric of "Whataboutism"

 - May 12

-- 7 min read
+- 9 min read

-Put another way, we use the favorite political tactic of "whataboutism."
+In short, we use the favorite political tactic of "whataboutism."
 See what I mean in the following comments, swiped from a discernment video by Jordan Riley, entitled, "Major New Problems with The Chosen."
 One woman wrote this in support of Jordan's video: "It is so sad that so many people want to believe in God and Jesus but they don’t want to live a Godly life, nor read and learn the Bible, or do anything that requires what God wants us to do.
 It is much easier to follow a false God and Jesus than to be a true Christian."
 I found this comment refreshing and liked it.
 But then my eyes popped when I read this reply by some man: "The only way to become a true christian [sic] is to believe in Jesus Christ.
 What you suggest is actually producing false converts since its [sic] all about works and not about faith."
 You're kidding.

 This time we both responded, and I identified his viewpoint as the antinomian gospel of progressive Christianity.
 He replied, "You realize that you are not attacking me, but actually insulting God by what you say?
 He decided that humans get saved by believing and not by keeping the law, not me.
 And yes, i [sic] am as much antinomian as you are.
 Unless of course you wanna state you keep the law 100% and dont [sic] sin.
 The law is absolutely right in condemning me, cause i [sic] am guilty.
 Thank God Jesus paid for me, cause i [sic] dont [sic] have a chance of earning my own righteousness.
 I guess you believe you can do it; sounds like the pharisees [sic] in Jesus days."

 Well, there it is.
 This went on for awhile, until I left him with an illustration: I said that one wise man said that the difference between a sheep and a pig is that, when a sheep falls into the mud, it bleats to get out, but when a pig falls in the mud, it rolls around in it.
 He wrote back and said I had called him a pig!
-Dear me!
 Before this, I had summarized the gist of his nonarguments with a question: So, to be obedient is disobedient?
 He basically agreed.
-Wow!
 Reduction to absurdity, here we come!
 Even though I had already shared numerous Scriptures with him, he completely ignored all of them.

 The whole thing tickled my funny bone before it was over because I was in the process of editing my last comment--the one about the pig--not knowing he had already replied, when I accidentally deleted it.
-Then I noticed his reply (of course, rolling my eyes), but with my comment missing, it looked like he had replied to himself.
-This got me to giggling because it made him look like he was hallucinating that some "phantom" had called him a pig!
-I didn't post any further reply.
+Then I noticed his reply (of course, rolling my eyes), but, with my comment missing, it looked like he had replied to himself.
+This got me to giggling, and I didn't post any further reply.
 This whole thing must have disoriented him because, by morning, his reply was gone.
-Perhaps he indeed wondered if he had imbibed one drink too many!
+Perhaps he wondered if he had imbibed one too many!
 This would all be quite silly if it weren't so sad.
 An eternal soul is at stake, but I couldn't help.
 Not one bit.
 He had his hardhat on, and he wasn't going to take truth for an answer!

-To summarize what I experienced in this conversation, this man could see no difference between himself and his argument or between me and my argument.
+But this man could see no difference between himself and his argument or between me and my argument.
 To him, the speaker is the message.
 So, he attacked me as the speaker, indirectly calling me names, thinking he had refuted my message.
 He also assumed that I had attacked him as the audience, when what I really had done was to address his message by naming the doctrinal position from which he was arguing.
 I tried my hardest to remove any negative connotations to avoid inflaming the point.
 He was completely unable to separate the truth of God's Word (the message) from me as the speaker, whom he took for granted was hopelessly flawed.
 The real issue, of course, which goes way beyond the intent of this post, is his fallacy of begging the question that his view of grace is correct.
 That view I had called antinomianism, which it is.

 This supposedly "line drive" argument intended to hit me in the gut is really just a silly ping pong serve.
 Jesus sized up this play by saying, in essence, "First take out your own beam before addressing her mote."
 There is such a thing as a mote and a beam, and, no, they are not the same thing.
 I'm not exactly sure what beam he thought he was picking out of my eye--I guess the beam of Pharisaism--but he certainly seemed to think not only that he was entitled to have a beam in his own eye but that this beam actually entitled him to remove mine--even though neither one, apparently, can be removed!
 Actually, he was attempting to put a beam in my eye--the sin of quoting Scripture!
 So, he put a beam in my eye just so he could point it out to me and prove his point--that we are freely entitled to our sin and that, if we think we're not, we're insulting God.
 Let's not forget that he's the one who trolled this video, just itching to start a debate.